-Tutorial Attendance and Home-Work
+Tutorial Home-Work

-Tutorials will be held every week from Week 1 onwards.
-During the tutorial class, students will be given a set of online exercises based on the work recently covered in lectures.
-Students will be required to complete the exercises during the tutorial and can ask their tutor questions or use lecture notes and text book.
-It is expected that people will otherwise work independently.
-Tutorials exercises will comprise 5% of marks.
-The other 5% will come from attendance.
+Tutorials will be held every week from Week 2 and onwards.
+The week before each tutorial class, students will be given a set of exercises based on the work recently covered in lectures.
+The tutorial questions and solutions will be published during the week following each class.

-The tutorial home-work exercises require a total of approximately 50 minutes of work each.
-No special considerations will be given for missing a tutorial exercise.
+The tutorial home-work exercises require a total of approximately 1 hour of work each.